- Key Highlights

 How many stocks make Nifty 50?

-Nifty 50 comprises the top 50 companies listed on the NSE.
+As the name suggests, the Nifty 50 is made up of 50 companies listed on the NSE.

 What are the other names given to GIFT Nifty?

-GIFT Nifty is also known as GIFT IFSC Nifty, GIFT Nifty Futures, GIFT IFSC Nifty, GIFT Aftermarket Future, GIFT Nifty Live, and NSE Nifty Aftermarket.
+GIFT Nifty is also called GIFT IFSC Nifty, GIFT Nifty Futures, GIFT Aftermarket Future, GIFT Nifty Live and NSE Nifty Aftermarket.

 The information contained herein is generic in nature and is meant for educational purposes only.
 Nothing here is to be construed as an investment or financial or taxation advice nor to be considered as an invitation or solicitation or advertisement for any financial product.
 Readers are advised to exercise discretion and should seek independent professional advice prior to making any investment decision in relation to any financial product.
 Aditya Birla Capital Group is not liable for any decision arising out of the use of this information.